MAPLE: Enhancing Review Generation with Multi-Aspect Prompt LEarning in Explainable Recommendation: Methodology

-\tbf{Inference.} Given user and item IDs, we first inference Task 2's aspect-recommendation model and trim the predicted aspect distribution $\hat{c}_{u,i}$ to leave only the top 5, and then we sample $K (K \leq 5) $ aspects with replacement from the trimmed distribution, using the predicted probabilities as weights.
-The $K$ embeddings are then fused (by taking its mean) to form the aspect signal at position $\hat{c}$, as shown in Figure \ref{fig:maple-architecture} (b).
-The pretrained-transformer is thus conditioned on $u, i,\hat{c}$ to generate a well-rounded explanation $\hat{E}_{u,i}$.
+Given user and item IDs, we first infer stage 2's aspect-recommendation model and trim the predicted aspect distribution $\hat{c}_{u, i}$ to leave only the top 5, and then we sample $K (K \leq 5) $ aspects with replacement from the trimmed distribution, using the predicted probabilities as sample weights.
+The $K$ embeddings are then fused (by taking their mean) to form the aspect signal at position $\hat{c}$, as shown in Figure \ref{fig:maple-architecture} (b).
+The trained transformer is thus conditioned on $u, i,\hat{c}$ to generate a well-rounded explanation $\hat{E}_{u, i}$.